In House Dialysis

 Bring Dialysis In House.
 Keep Patients Close.

-Critical Access Hospitals (CAHs) across the country are delivering dialysis in house, without adding staff or expanding their footprint.
-This more adaptable, sustainable model is making it possible to keep care local, reduce patient burden, and align with both clinical and operational goals.
+Critical Access Hospitals across the country are delivering dialysis in house through a more adaptable and sustainable model that keeps care local, reduces patient burden, and aligns with clinical and operational goals.

 The Challenge